 The oem unlock command can unlock your phone’s bootloader but in doing so, it’ll also perform a factory data reset.

-GitHub user Pantasio claims he was able to enable USB debugging via Recovery Mode using ADB commands.
-I am not sure if the allegedly working trick described by Pantasio will work for you or not, but it certainly didn’t work on my unlocked Samsung Galaxy Note 10 Plus.
+GitHub user Pantasio claims he could enable USB debugging via Recovery Mode using ADB commands.
+I am unsure if the allegedly working trick described by Pantasio will work for you, but it certainly didn’t work on my unlocked Galaxy S24 Ultra.
 I turned off the Developer options on my phone before following his steps.
 If you still want to give it a shot, follow the instructions.

 Now, let’s come to the steps to enable USB debugging using ADB commands on devices with a broken or damaged screen.
 The method described below will work only on Android devices with an unlocked bootloader.